-To compute $\epsilon$, the relative ratio ($\beta$) between the total membrane potential ($V_{mem}^{total}(t)$) of IF and LIF neurons is estimated at the end of forward propagation time (T) as shown in figure \ref{fig:slope}(c).
-Here, $V_{mem}^{total}(t)$ represents the hypothetical total membrane potential value that has accumulated the input current without reset mechanism upto a given time step (t).
-Suppose both the IF and LIF neurons received the same amount of total input current (i.e. $net(T)$), the total membrane potential of LIF neuron is expected to be lower than the total membrane potential of IF neuron ($V_{mem}^{total,LIF}(T):V_{mem}^{total,IF}(T)=1:\beta$, where $\beta>1$).
-Hence, by comparing the total membrane potential values of IF and LIF neurons in figure \ref{fig:slope}(c), the relation of $\epsilon$ and $\beta$ can be obtained as follows,
+To compute $\epsilon$, the ratio ($\beta$) between the total membrane potential ($V_{mem}^{total}(t)$) of IF and LIF neurons is estimated at the end of forward propagation time (T) as shown in figure \ref{fig:slope}c.
+Here, $V_{mem}^{total}(t)$ represents the hypothetical total membrane potential with accumulated input current without reset mechanism until time step (t).
+Suppose both the IF and LIF neurons received the same amount of total input current (i.e. $net(T)$), the total membrane potential of LIF neuron is expected to be lower than the total membrane potential of IF neuron ($V_{mem}^{total,LIF}(T):V_{mem}^{total,IF}(T)=1:\beta$ where $\beta>1$).
+Hence, by comparing the total membrane potential values of IF and LIF neurons in figure \ref{fig:slope}c, the relation of $\epsilon$ and $\beta$ can be obtained as follows,

-where $V_{th}+\epsilon$ represents the total membrane potential of IF neuron (point A in figure \ref{fig:slope}(c)) and $V_{th}$ indicates the total membrane potential of LIF neuron (point B in figure \ref{fig:slope}(c)) when both neurons received the same amount of $net$ inputs.
-Based on this assumption, we now estimate the relative ratio ($\beta$) by using the relation of the spike output evolution ($\pderiv{a(t)}{t}$) and the total membrane potential evolution ($\pderiv{V_{mem}^{total}(t)}{t}$) over time as described in equation (16-20).
-As mentioned previously, the total input current (i.e. $net(t)$) and total membrane potential ($V_{mem}^{total}(t)$) are estimated similar to that of IF neuron (because of no leaky effect), so that equation (15) can be derived from equation (12).
+where $V_{th}+\epsilon$ represents the total membrane potential of IF neuron (point A in figure \ref{fig:slope}c) and $V_{th}$ indicates the total membrane potential of LIF neuron (point B in figure \ref{fig:slope}c) when both neurons received the same amount of $net$ inputs.
+Based on this assumption, we now estimate the ratio ($\beta$) by using the relation of the spike output evolution ($\pderiv{a(t)}{t}$) and the total membrane potential evolution ($\pderiv{V_{mem}^{total}(t)}{t}$) over time as described in equation (16-20).
+As mentioned previously, the total input current (i.e. $net(t)$) and total membrane potential ($V_{mem}^{total}(t)$) are estimated similar to that of IF neuron (because of no leaky effect) so that equation (15) can be derived from equation (12).
 By differentiating equation (15) with respect to time, we get the relation of the spike output evolution ($\pderiv{a_{IF}(t)}{t}$) and the membrane potential evolution ($\pderiv{V_{mem}^{total,IF}(t)}{t}$) over time for IF neuron as described in equation (16).